For Ordering Online click here

 Cole's Copal Varnish $25.50 per 80-mil glass bottle.
 This copal varnish produces and even stronger gelling effect than our 19th Century Copal Varnish and our Drying Copal Varnish.
 It is used as a direct additive to the paint daubes on the palette, as it cannot be used for making a painting medium.
 To match its historical-use, turps or some other preferred solvent (mineral spirits, oil of spike, etc.) is used to thin the copal-treated oil paint for its specific use (more solvent for painting tree branches; less for highlights, impasto).
 The treated paint may also be mixed with any desired oil instead of a solvent.
 Essentially this varnish is a half-way version of our Gelling Copal Varnish (listed below under Jelly Mediums and Gelling Varnishes).
 Cole's Copal Varnish was an 18th Century copal varnish which became popular among Late 18th-to-early-19th C. British painters such as John Constable.
 Thomas Cole incorporated its use after his 1829-31 stay in England; and thereafter, this particular varnish became the basis of many second-generation American Hudson River painters.
 This varnish contains a small amount of gum spirits of turpentine; and although it can be easily incorporated into an all-oil technique (after being mixed with the oil paints), those who are sensitive to solvent-use should best avoid this product.
 Constable's Copal Varnish (Cole's Copal Varnish) speeds drying of oil paint and encourages a luscious painterly character.
 [Click on the product name for more info.]
 Ordering Online

 15-1600's Sandarac Oil Varnish $32.00 per 80-mil glass bottle.
 This sandarac varnish is a 25:75 combination of North African sandarac in combination with linseed oil.
 Sandarac oil varnish, popularly known as Vernice Liquida, was available well before the introduction of copal varnishes, dating back to 1100 AD.
 It was a favorite for luthiers as well as painters and varnishers of wood.
 Sandarac is very similar in working properties to copal.
 Use it as a final coating varnish or as a one-or-two drops addition to your oil paints on the palette.
 Sandarac suspends the paint and allows easy application with any desired solvent.
-This varnish may also be mixed with other oils (walnut or linseed or poppy, ete.) to make a handy a painting medium.
+This varnish may also be mixed with other oils (walnut or linseed or poppy, ete.) to make a handy painting medium.
 This Sandarac Oil Varnish contains a small amount of gum spirits of turpentine; and so those who are sensitive to solvent-use should best avoid this product.
 This varnish slightly speeds drying of most oil paints while encouraging a luscious painterly character.
 Ordering Online

 Historical "Jelly" Mediums and "Gelling Varnishes" for Oil Painting